leon785/plane_war/README.md

 # plane_war
-a simple plane war game
+A simple plane war game

-please download both "main" and "master" branches, and then move the "Lib" folder in "master" branch to the "main" directory.
+To let the programme work, please download both "main" and "master" branches, and then move the "Lib" folder in "master" branch to the "main" directory.